azrieltomas/8mm-Digitaliser/README.md

 # 8mm-Digitaliser
 Hardware and software designs for the worlds worst 8mm film scanner

 After finding a reel of 8mm film I set out to try to digitise it.
-A quick attempt with my Epson v850 showed this was not a viable option, and a stubborn refusal to look online at anyone else's attempt led to this.
+A quick attempt with my Epson v850 showed this was not a viable option, and a stubborn refusal to look online at anyone else's attempt (for a while) led to this.

-The basic design concept is the film is advanced frame by frame, as close as possible to exactly, and the frame is photographed by a digital camera.
+The basic design concept is to advance the film reel frame by frame, as close as possible to exactly, and photograph each frame with a digital camera.

 This project consists of four parts:
 * 3D printed parts for advancing the film